| |

 How to Make Steamed King Crab Legs with Garlic Butter and Lemon

-Melt the butter and minced garlic together in a small pan and keep warm on its lowest setting.
+Melt the butter and minced garlic together in a small saucepan and keep warm on its lowest setting.

 Set a steamer tray inside a large pot and pour enough water inside to steam the crab.
 You are only reheating the crab, so you will only need a couple of inches of water.
 Add a few cloves of garlic to the water, if desired.
 Bring to a boil before laying the crab legs on the steamer.
 Cover the pot and steam for 5 minutes.